 The judiciary is a cornerstone of democracy, serving as a critical mechanism for upholding the rule of law and protecting individual rights.
 Courts play an essential role in interpreting laws, resolving disputes, and ensuring justice is served.
-This article explores the various types of courts and their specific functions within the justice system.
+Without an independent and functioning court system, the rights of citizens would be vulnerable to arbitrary power, and the stability of society would be threatened.
+This article explores the various types of courts and their specific functions within the justice system, providing a comprehensive overview of how courts operate across different jurisdictions.

 Understanding the Judiciary